-There is a risk of increased tacrolimus blood levels when co-administered with amlodipine but the pharmacokinetic mechanism of this interaction is not fully understood.
+There is a risk of increased tacrolimus blood levels when co-administered with amlodipine.
+However, the pharmacokinetics of this interaction in not entirely known.
 In order to avoid toxicity of tacrolimus, administration of amlodipine in a patient treated with tacrolimus requires monitoring of tacrolimus blood levels and dose adjustment of tacrolimus when appropriate.